peterosterlund2/texel/readme.txt

   mpiexec -hosts host1,host2,host3,host4 /path/to/texel

-Note that /path/to/texel must be valid for all computers in the cluster, so either install texel on all computers or install it on a network disk that is mounted on all computers.
+Note that /path/to/texel must be valid for all computers in the cluster, so either install Texel on all computers or install it on a network disk that is mounted on all computers.

 Note that it must be possible to ssh from host1 to the other hosts without